 There may be some general discomfort and tenderness in the treatment area initially, which can be managed effectively with supportive clothing and the use of over-the-counter or prescription medications.

 Are there any possible complications?

-The breast reduction procedure has a very low incidence of complication.
-These may include asymmetry, difference in nipple height, surface irregularities and loss of sensation.
-Much like other surgeries, breast reduction also has a low risk of infection, poor wound healing and bleeding.
+The breast reduction procedure has a very low incidence of complications.
+These may include asymmetry, the difference in nipple height, surface irregularities, and loss of sensation.
+Much like other surgeries, breast reduction also has a low risk of infection, poor wound healing, and bleeding.

 Learn More About Breast Reduction in Tampa

 For more information about breast reduction, or to schedule a personal consultation with Dr. Mosiello, contact us at 813-631-1500.
 Our Tampa Palms cosmetic surgery office is conveniently located in New Tampa near Wesley Chapel.
 Dr. Gerard Mosiello is a board-certified plastic surgeon serving Tampa Palms, New Tampa, Wesley Chapel, and the entire Tampa Bay area.
 He has expertise in a wide range of cosmetic and reconstructive procedures, including breast augmentation and enhancement, breast lift surgery, breast reconstruction, facial rejuvenation, and body contouring.